 - Then wipe the wet, clean surface with your window cloth until dry.
 There’s no need to wipe in circles even, just back and forth or up and down, and once around the edge – you will love the results!

-To take care of your Norwex Window Cloth: When they need it, they can be washed and dried in your machines using any laundry soap.
+To take care of your Norwex Window Cloth: When they need it, they can be washed and dried in your machines, preferably using our Ultra Power Plus laundry detergent.
 Dry them with low-lint items (eg. sheets), because the microfiber will grab lint off other things in your dryer if it gets a chance!
 Do not use fabric softener or bleach.
 Bleach degrades the fabric, and fabric softener coats the fibers and wrecks their grabbing power.
 (You can use Norwex Dryers Balls in place of fabric softeners ~ they help eliminate static and reduce your drying time!)

 NOTE: If watermarks are left, the cloth is either too wet or the cloth is removing old cleaner residues.
 In this situation, clean off the surface with a wet EnviroCloth first, then polish with a dry Window Cloth.